For kicks, check out our FTC disclosure here. Updated Dec 4, 2025 ...

 Kissing Cousins

 Next, let's compare the Ninja, Street Triple and Triumph Daytona.
-All three are connected in a bizarre knot for anyone trying to market or insure them.
-The Ninja uses the same ergos as the Street Triple but is considered a race-ready sport bike by many.
+Marketers and insurers struggle to separate the three because their connections create a bizarre knot.
+Many riders consider the Ninja a race-ready sport bike even though it uses the same ergos as the Street Triple.
 The modern standard Street Triple, on the other hand, makes use of an identical motor as the Daytona.
 Meanwhile, the Daytona is the only bike of the three that caters directly to track junkies and the like, a true sport bike often referred to under the guise of "RR", stipulating "race replica".

 Let's try that again.
 Below are two fantastic machines, both BMWs.
 One is an R1200RS and the other an S1000RR.
 I get that from a distance and at different angles they might look quite similar.
 Have a look at their compared rider posture though (hint: the R1200RS is a modern/sport standard and the S1000RR literally has "RR" in its name).